IP header compression

 I am currently having a look at the RFC1144 compression (http://lxr.free-electrons.com/source/drivers/net/slip/slhc.c), I managed to compile it, I can also allocate and free compression states.
 However.
 There is stuff to fix, it uses functions that are only available in the kernel.
 I havend found userspace alternatives for all of them yet.

-#21 Updated by dexter over 1 year ago
+#21 Updated by dexter almost 2 years ago

 Status update: Experimented a bit with slhc.c to see if it does something useful.
 I managed to compress a packet, but I can't decompress it yet.
 Its also not easy to test it standalone because it requires actual TCP/IP traffic with ACKs and so on to work.
 I think the best way to test it is to just compile it into the sgsn and compress and decompress all traffic in-place.
 I have isolated the position in the code where the packets are passing by so I can start some experiments tomorrow.

-#22 Updated by dexter over 1 year ago
+#22 Updated by dexter almost 2 years ago

 - % Done changed from 30 to 40